martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ### Upload
 The Upload button allows you to insert and restore OSPy system (for example, when you reinstall a Linux system).
 The uploaded file must be filename "options.db"!

+## SSL Certificate
+If we have our own SSL (https) security certificate (fullchain.pem and privkey.pem) we can upload it here using the form.

+### Upload
+The "Upload" button sends the attached files (fullchain.pem and privkey.pem) to the ssl folder in the OSPy directory.

 ----